oxsecurity/megalinter/docs/index.md

 name: Mega-Linter

 on:
   # Trigger mega-linter at every push.
-Action will also be visible from Pull Requests
+Action will also be visible from Pull Requests to master
-  push:
-    branches-ignore: [master] # Remove this line if you also want to apply Mega-Linter on master branch
-  # Comment push section and uncomment the lines below if you want to run Mega-Linter only on Pull Requests
+  push: # Comment this line to trigger action only on pull-requests (not recommended if you don't pay for GH Actions)
-#  pull_request:
+  pull_request:
-#    branches: [master]
+    branches: [master]

 jobs:
   build: